ADA Compliance for Education: The Complete Guide

 Key Compliance Deadlines

-ADA Title II compliance deadline for public educational institutions
+ADA Title II compliance deadline for smaller public educational institutions and special districts (extended one year by April 2026 DOJ IFR)

 Education ADA Compliance Checklist